kacper0276/kacper0276/README.md

 </div>

 <div>
-  - 👋 Hi, I’m @kacper0276, I'm 20 yo
+  - 👋 Hi, I’m @kacper0276, I'm 22 yo
   - 👀 I’m interested in football and IT technology
-  - 🌱 I’m currently learning nest.js and react.js and node.js
+  - 🌱 I’m currently learning Angular and Spring
   - 📫 How to reach me?
 To my own email: kacper0276@op.pl
   - actually i'm studying IT on University of Warmia and Mazury in Olsztyn